jacobdwatters/Java-Neural-Network/README.md

 # Java-Neural-Network
-An simple neural network implementation in pure Java
+A simple neural network implementation in pure Java